-Some people seem to think that foreclosures are sold for pennies on a dollar however that isn’t necessarily true.
-The biggest variable determining the sale price of a bank owned property is the local market.
-In a strong market there will be more parties prepared to buy.
+People think foreclosure property is sold for pennies on the dollar.
+Foreclosure homes generally sell lower but it’s generally due to specific conditions.
+The biggest variable determining the sale price of a bank-owned property is the local market.
+In a strong market, there are more potential buyers (more demand).
 When there are more people prepared to buy you’ll find interested buyers at each price range.

-However there are reasons why a bank owned property can sell lower than an owner occupied property, here are some reasons why:
+There are however reasons why bank owned property or foreclosures can sell lower than a normally owned property and here are some reasons why:

 - property disrepair / damage

 - often buyer ‘conditions’ aren’t accepted on an offer

 - offers can be left open to encourage competing offers

 - no ‘real property report’ (RPR) warranties or seller liability